Sancho808/osticket-prereqs/README.md

     <h2>Steps</h2>
 <h3 align="center">Create Virtual Machine in Azure</h3>
 <br />
- First, start by creating a Resource Group inside Azure.
+ Create a Resource Group inside Azure.

 ![image](https://github.com/user-attachments/assets/eeabdddb-110b-406c-a0a3-abfdc82b7b47)
- We must create a Virtual Machine in Microsoft Azure.
+Then create a Virtual Machine in Microsoft Azure.
 Log into Azure.
 When you logged in, go to Virtual Machines->Create a Virtual Machine.
 Under size, you must make sure that your VM has AT LEAST 2 vCPU's.
 This will help with the overall speed of the VM.

 ![image](https://github.com/user-attachments/assets/d1285e52-47ef-4f6f-92f6-8c221185718c)